lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 7. @realisworlds (gaming project)
 **DM Link:** https://x.com/realisworlds
 ```
 Hey!
 I'm Luke.
-Been working with the @MigrateFun team on helping projects post-migration.
+Been working with the @MigrateFun team on post-migration analytics.

 Built https://migrate-chart.fun - working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
-It shows complete price action across migrations, which is useful for holders and potential partners.
+Full analytics dashboard (price, holders, volume, fees) useful for community and potential partners.

 Might help with your gaming community!
 ```